Vyral/maria-dipoce-recruiting/_posts/2019-08-13-the-3-ls-of-real-estate.md

 As real estate agents, there are three things you need to thrive in this industry.
 We like to call these things “the three L’s.”

-The first “L” stands for leads, i.e. potential clients.
+The first “L” stands for leads, i.e, potential clients.
 No matter if you’re doing $2 million in production or $10 million, you need leads to succeed.&nbsp;

 And, of course, you also need listings—as signified by our second “L”.
 Listings are king in real estate because if you have listings, you have our third “L”: leverage.&nbsp;